Simen Lyngbø: United City

+Persik Kediri

+In May 2023, Lyngbø decided to other Southeast Asia country and signed a contract with Indonesian Liga 1 club Persik Kediri.

 International career

 Born in Norway to a Norwegian father and a Filipino mother, Lyngbø is eligible to represent Norway or the Philippines at international level.

 Philippines

 In 2019, Lyngbø received his first call up for the Philippines national team in a training camp in Bangkok, Thailand.

 In December 2022, he made his debut for the Philippines in a 1–0 friendly defeat against Vietnam.